CCU Technology Policies

 - Section VII: Hardware Sanitation

-- Section VIII: Violations of this Policy
+- Section IX: Violations of this Policy

 ITS is responsible for securing the University's network and computing systems in a reasonable and economically feasible manner against unauthorized access and/or abuse, while making information technology resources accessible for authorized and legitimate users.
 Information technology resources are defined as computer systems, networks, data and information resources including software, data, files, and all associated content regardless of the form or the location, as well as computers, devices and telephones.
 These policies apply to all electronic records of the University, regardless of their form or location.
 All users of University information technology resources are required to adhere to these policies.